Arna03v/Arna03v.github.io/content/authors/admin/_index.md

 I am a pre-final year undergraduate student at BITS Pilani, Goa, majoring in Computer Science.
 My research interests lie in computer systems, specifically distributed systems, storage systems, high-performance computing.

 I am working as a student researcher at the Data, Systems, and High-Performance Computing (DaSH) Lab with Prof. Arnab K. Paul on developing a framework which utilises asynchronous I/O calls for key-value stores.
-I have also worked with Prof. Kunal Kishore Korgaonkar on porting a section of GNSS-SDR from C to Rust to analyse performance and memory safety developments.
+I have also worked with Prof. Kunal Kishore Korgaonkar on porting a section of GNSS-SDR from C to Rust to analyse performance and memory safety developments, and Prof Swaroop Joshi to build a Visual Studio Code Extension for the visually impaired.

 In my free time, I enjoy reading, and watching movies, and visiting museums and threatres.
 {style="text-align: justify;"}